• Visit

 114 1/2 S. Main Street

-SVAFC is a venue for present and future artists, craftsmen, scholars, and performers, to introduce and exhibit their work to the Smoky Valley community and inspire creativity to abound in all ages.
+SVAFC is a venue for present and future artists, craftsmen, scholars, and performers, to exhibit their work to the Smoky Valley community and inspire creativity in all ages.
+Saturday Morning Makers is a workshop held the first Saturday of every month (except December) for those in grades 1st-5th.
+Adult workshops are also available at SVAFC.

 Lindsborg Arts Council

-The mission of the Lindsborg Arts Council is to act as a coordinating educational and service organization to foster, promote, encourage and increase the knowledge, appreciation and practice of the arts in Lindsborg and surrounding areas.
+The mission of the Lindsborg Arts Council is to act as a coordinating educational and service organization to foster, promote, encourage, and increase the knowledge, appreciation, and practice of the arts in Lindsborg and the surrounding areas.

 Contact Us